Eric Young (wrestler): The Band and mentally challenged gimmick (2010–2011)

 On the February 11 edition of Impact!, Young started showing signs of a face turn after standing up for Kevin Nash after The Band of Scott Hall and Syxx-Pac had turned on him the previous week.
 The following week Young and Nash brawled with Hall and Syxx-Pac and on the March 8 edition of Impact!
 Young defeated Syxx-Pac in a singles match, solidifying his status as a face.
 At Destination X, Young and Nash faced Hall and Syxx-Pac in a tag team match, where the Band's TNA futures were on the line.
 In the end, Nash turned on Young and helped the Band pick up the victory, which finally gave them contracts with the company.
 On the March 29 edition of Impact!
 Nash offered Young a spot in the Band, claiming that what happened in Destination X was just business and nothing personal.
 Young refused the offer and in the main event of the evening, teamed up with Rob Van Dam and Jeff Hardy to defeat the Band in a six-man tag team steel cage match.
 At Lockdown Nash defeated Young in a steel cage match.
 On the May 3 edition of Impact!, Young turned heel once again by turning on Team 3D and joining The Band.
-The following week Nash cashed in his "Feast or Fired" contract and teamed with Hall to defeat Matt Morgan for the TNA World Tag Team Championship Nash named Young one third of the champions under the Freebird rule.
+The following week Nash cashed in his "Feast or Fired" contract and teamed with Hall to defeat Matt Morgan for the TNA World Tag Team Championship At Sacrifice, Nash named Young one third of the champions under the Freebird rule.
 At the June 14 tapings of the June 17 edition Impact!
 The Band was stripped of the Tag Team Championship, due to Scott Hall's legal problems.
 The following day it was reported that Hall had been released from his contract with TNA.
 On the June 24 edition of Impact!
 Young and Nash decided to part ways, as Nash intended to go after Hogan, whom he blamed for what had happened to Hall and Waltman, and did not want Young to get into trouble for it.